Describes the things that you must consider while setting up Multivariate tests in VWO.

-- A new section is to be created in a Multivariate test whenever you make any change on any element.
+- A new section is to be created in a Multivariate test whenever you change any element.
 When you further modify that element, the section would remain the same.
-However, on selecting any other element, another section would be created.
+However, on selecting any other element, another section is created.
 While the test is running, VWO will serve the combinations of those sections.
 If there are 2 sections, the number of combinations would be 2*2 = 4.

-- We can not add the custom changes once the test has been started or paused.
+- You cannot add the custom changes once the test has been started or paused.

-- We can not delete a variation once a test has started but can disable it.
+- You cannot delete a variation once a test has started but can disable it.

 - Running a Multivariate test is useful only when the website receives high traffic.